nodro7/angular-mydatepicker/README.md

     * change value of any option dynamically
 * well tested
   * coverage [report](https://codecov.io/gh/kekeh/angular-mydatepicker)
-  * most of the code based on my old components which are widely used
+  * most of the code based on my old libraries which are widely used

 ### Project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
-The component is tested with Angular version 7.2.0.
+The library is tested with Angular version 7.2.0.

 Source code of the component is in the [projects/angular-mydatepicker/src](https://github.com/kekeh/angular-mydatepicker/tree/master/projects/angular-mydatepicker/src) folder.